Yonematsu Shiono: Tales of people and the objects they treasure – Nambu Tekki

 The modern forms of a traditional craft

-The ironware industry was introduced during the mid-17th century by craftsmen from Kyōto under the patronage of the local daimyō (feudal lord) and developed in the Nambu region (the area around Morioka City) because there were plentiful supplies of locally extracted iron ore, good sand suited to making the moulds, and good quality charcoal to fire the furnaces that could be easily obtained.
+The ironware industry was introduced to the Nambu region (the area around Morioka City) during the mid-17th century by craftsmen from Kyōto, under the patronage of the local daimyō (feudal lord).
+It developed into a thriving industry here because there were plentiful supplies of locally extracted iron ore, good sand suited to making the molds, and good quality charcoal to fire the furnaces.
 Moreover, there were people willing to perfect the craft.

 With the abolition of the feudal system at the end of the Edo Period (1603 – 1868), local iron foundries lost the patronage of the wealthy feudal lords and had to compete with each other for customers.
 Not all foundries withstood the competition; nor did they all withstand the test of time.
 Those that did, however, are the Nambu Tekki foundries that remain to this day.

 A long history and world-renowned reputation can be a double-edged sword for a traditional industry.
 The general public might assume that the products are more like museum pieces than useful items that are relevant to today’s lifestyles.
 Traditional artisans have had to overcome this perception in order to be able to move forward, constantly striving to ensure their products remain relevant while retaining the integrity of their tradition.

 Kamasada have embraced this issue wholeheartedly for three generations.
 Their success and the determination of each subsequent head of the family shows in the elegant presentation of this store and the beauty and artistic flare of the wide range of ironware products inside.